-Results.
 We evaluate the lease-based aggregation algorithms in terms of consistency and performance.
-In terms of consistency, we generalize the notions of strict and causal consistency, traditionally defined for distributed shared memory [20, Chapter 6], for the aggregation problem.
-We show that any lease-based aggregation algorithm provides strict consistency for sequential executions, and causal consistency for concurrent executions.
+In terms of consistency, we generalize the notions of strict and causal consistency, traditionally defined for distributed shared memory [24, Chapter 6], for the aggregation problem.
+We show that any lease-based algorithm provides strict consistency for sequential executions, and causal consistency for concurrent executions.

-In terms of performance, we analyze the lease-based algorithms in the competitive analysis framework [19].
+In terms of performance, we analyze the lease-based algorithms in the competitive analysis framework [4].
 In this framework, we compare the cost of an online algorithm with respect to an optimal offline algorithm.
 An online aggregation algorithm executes each request without any knowledge of the future requests.
 On the other hand, an offline aggregation algorithm has knowledge of all the requests in advance.
 An online algorithm is c-competitive if, for any request sequence σ , the cost incurred by the online algorithm in executing σ is at most c times that incurred by an optimal offline algorithm.

 As is typical in the competitive analysis of distributed algorithms [2, 3], we focus on sequential executions.
 In this paper we present an online lease-based aggregation algorithm RWW which, for sequential executions, is $\frac{5}{2}$ -competitive against an optimal offline lease-based aggregation algorithm.
-We use a potential function argument to show this result.
+Briefly, RWW works as follows.
+The algorithm RWW sets the lease from u to v during the execution of a request for the aggregate value at a node in subtree(v, u), and breaks the lease after two consecutive write requests at a node in subtree(u, v).
+To show the upper bound result, we use a potential function argument.
 We also show that the result is tight by providing a matching lower bound.
 Further, we show that, for sequential executions, RWW is 5-competitive against an optimal offline algorithm that provides strict consistency.